thatcherclough/StegEmbed/README.md

 - Output the text to a new text file

 ## Requirements
-- A Java JDK distribution must be installed and added to PATH with label JAVA_HOME.
+- A Java JDK distribution must be installed and added to PATH.
+- The image used for embedding and extracting must be a '.png' image.

 ## Compatibility
-StegEmbed is compatible with both Windows and Linux.
+StegEmbed is compatible with Windows, Mac, and Linux.

 ## Installation
 ```